Save 20% Today

 Modern kids and teens are spending more time online than ever before.

-A recent study found that teenagers currently spend more than seven hours a day online, and younger children average five hours of screen time each day.
+A recent study found that teenagers currently spend more than eight and a half hours a day online outside of school, and younger children average five hours of screen time each day.
 So much of our children’s world is online nowadays, so it is vital that they know how to navigate the internet safely.

 New tech also presents new challenges.
-Tablets, iPads, and wearable tech all bring unique risks that parents must be aware of before allowing their children access to this technology.
+Tablets, iPads, and some wearable tech bring unique risks that parents must be aware of before allowing their children access to this technology.

 In this article, we will give you a rundown of the state of the internet today, and dive into the potential threats your child may face online.